How it All Started

 “And in the long run we would like to see investments coming to our fund from our commodity buyers.
 This way the buyers will be part of the entire supply chain and will get a good financial return doing that.”

 One of their investors is a commodity buyer of Ceylon cinnamon.
-He travelled to the Sri Lankan farms to better understand his investment.
+He travelled to the Sri Lankan farms to better understand his investment and the people at the other end of the trade chain.

 Too often, the process of trade and export is compartmentalized, where the original producers are cut off and undercut at the beginning of the process.